 In this paper, we pool cross-section and time-series data to study relationships between the labor market in the agricultural sector and independent variables such as GDP per capita and mean temperature.
-We get the following equation: $Agro_employ = f(GDPPC, Tem^1, Rain, -----(1)$ Where Agro_employ is the percentage of employment in the agriculture sector out of total employment in the economy, GDPPC expresses each country's gross domestic product divided by each country's total population, and Tem is temperature measured by giving half weight to the monthly average maximum and minimum temperature, then aggregating the average monthly average temperature divided by a number of the total month.
-Rain is measured as the average annual precipitation among the countries, which is calculated from the monthly average precipitation.
-GDP per capita is the proxy variable of economic performance, which is an important explanatory variable because if the number of economic activities is increasing in a country, the employment of labor would be more concentrated in the manufacturing and service sectors, thus the number of jobs in agriculture would fall.
+We get the following equation:

+$Agro{employ} = f(GDPPC, Tem, Rain) \dots \dots (3.1)$ Where Agro\employ is the percentage of employment in the agriculture sector out of total employment in the economy, GDPPC expresses each country's gross domestic product divided by each country's total population, Tem is temperature measured by giving half weight to monthly average maximum and minimum temperature then aggregating average monthly average temperature divided by a number of the total month.
+Rain is rainfall measured as the average annual precipitation among the countries which is calculated from the monthly average precipitation.
+GDP per capita is the proxy variable of economic performance which is an important explanatory variable because if the number of economic activities is increasing in a country, the employment of labor would be more concentrated in the manufacturing and service sectors thus the number of employments in agriculture would fall.
+We have to control structural transformation.
+So, GDP per capita is the control variable.
 Among the many climate change variables, temperature and rainfall are more widely used.
-The effects of climate change are reflected in high or low temperatures, irregular seasonality, irregular rainfall, and floods.
-The most commonly used proxy variables, temperature and rainfall, are directly affected by climate change.
+The effect of climate change is reflected by high or low temperatures, irregular seasonality, irregular rainfall, and flood.
+The most used proxy variable, temperature and rainfall, is directly affected by climate change.
 The empirical model form for this specification is given by: